 In case this is the first time you’re hearing of Rothy’s flats, here’s a quick recap.
 First, Rothy’s is an American brand out of San Francisco.

-Constructed of plastic water bottles on their way to the landfill, Rothy’s shoes come in 4 colorful, versatile, styles.
+Constructed of plastic water bottles on their way to the landfill, Rothy’s shoes launched with four colorful, versatile styles.
 I talked about the options in my first Rothy’s review post.

 Rothy’s flats have an eco-friendly, carbon-free sole and a removable cushioned insole made with foam components from recycled shoes that can be machine washed along with the entire shoe.
 So if your Rothy’s get dirty or sweaty, it’s no big deal.
 Throw them in the wash, let them air dry, and they’re good to go!